basekit-templates/peer-review-pack/README.md

 # Template Peer Review
-  - Install template in your site.
-Unless it's absolutely neccesarry we shoud test in Editor, not in TDK
+  - Install template in your BaseKit peerreview site.
+Unless it's absolutely neccesarry we shoudn't test sites in TDK, but in Editor
   - Clone the template's repository to your local machine to check filesizes, metadata file etc.

 ### Blog Plugin